 School of Medicine

 Showing 2,281-2,290 of 2,461 Results

-Assistant Professor of Medicine (Oncology) at the Stanford University Medical Center
+Associate Professor of Medicine (Oncology) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Wakelee's research is focused on clinical trials in patients with lung cancer and other thoracic malignancies such as thymoma and thymic carcinoma.
 She also works with novel agents for all malignancies as part of the developmental therapeutics group of the cancer center.
 Other interests include translation projects in thoracic malignancies and collaborations with population scientists regarding lung cancer questions.